jmangt/test-driven-puppet/chapter3.md

 }
 ```

 For example, class helloworld has tree parameters `salutation`, `who` and `owner`.
+This gives you at least eight scenarios, based on whether you pass or don't pass values to the class when your call it.

+Where is two of them:

-This means that you have at least two basic scenarios.
-The first is *"what happens when i call the class without passing any parameters?*".
-And the second *"what happens when i call the class passing all parameters?"*.
-From there, and depending what your class does with it's parameters you will find yourself with as many scenarios as parameter combinations you can produce.
+* what happens when i call the class without passing any parameters?
+*what happens when i call the class passing all parameters?"

+From there, and depending what your class does with it's parameters, you will find yourself with as many scenarios as parameter combinations you can produce.

 ## Modules